-- (a) Continue restriction of vehicular access at the western end of Brown Street. - (b) Modify the Brown Street closure to provide a welcoming and attractive entrance for pedestrians, strollers and bicycles.
+(a) Continue restriction of vehicular access at the western end of Brown Street.

 4 Community Facilities

 4.1 McCathran Hall Recommendations

 - (a) Continue to support the special needs of McCathran Hall under the direction of the designated Council member. - (b) Annually inspect settling effects related to the new addition to determine when corrective/preventive measures should be taken. - (c) Devise and enact a drainage plan for the building that will solve existing problems in the furnace room area. - (d) Consult with HPC for modifications to the Hall that impact the historic integrity of the structure or its environs.